Trial Search Results

 - Skin prick test (SPT) ≥6 mm wheal diameter to each allergen.

-- A clinical reaction during a PRACTALL DBPCFC to small doses of food defined as a dose
+- A clinical reaction during a DBPCFC to small doses of food defined as a cumulative

 - No clinical reaction observed during the placebo (oat) challenge.

 - Subject and/or parent guardian must be able to understand and provide informed

 - Written informed consent from parent/guardian for minor participants.